msmccormack/DATA440/Final_Project.md

 In addition to this guide, we were provided with Garcia's paper entitled "Modeling Internal Migration Flows in Sub-Saharan Africa Using Census Microdata".
 In the paper, the gravity model is described to “use population sizes at each location and the distance between them as the push-pull factors.
 The model can be expanded by adding the previously identified characteristics of the locations that are related to migration, resulting in a series of gravity-type spatial interaction models.”
 These models seem to be able to help interpret migration patterns by giving us a degree of importance that location characteristics can have toward migration, as opposed to simply using population to do so.
 In a migration context, the gravity model especially helps because it looks at how to minimize the costs while simultaneously optimizing the benefits with geographic, sociodemographic, economic, climatic, and environmental factors playing a role.

 Given what was covered in Dr. D's Idiots Guide and Garcia's paper, I decided to go through the process of constructing my own gravity model and set of voronoi polygons for Senegal.
-Below are spatial plots that describe in/out migration by the voronoi polygons in Senegal:
+Below are spatial plots that describe in/out migration by the voronoi polygons in Senegal (Please note: I did this project using the voronoi polygons rather than the Senegalese administrative subdivisions because there were multiple flow centerpoints in a few of the administrative subdivisions that prevented me from using them, making me use the voronoi polygons instead.):

 ![](inmigration_sen.png)